Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 	> **Speaking point:** These lines are interesting as it is where we specify middleware to handle Stylus CSS sheets and HTML.
 Middleware is a layer that is automatically inserted into the function calls between receiving the request and returning a response.
 In this case, we are asking Express to run the **stylus** middleware and the **static** middleware for all requests in which the URL specifies a path inside the public folder of our project.
 	>
-	> The stylus middleware is just going to read the **.styl** file and write the corresponding **.css** file but it expects the static middleware to then find the .css file and serve it.
+	> The stylus middleware is just going to read the **.styl** file and write the corresponding **.css** file, but it expects the static middleware to then find the .css file and serve it.

 	````JavaScript
 	app.use(require('stylus').middleware(path.join(__dirname, 'public')));